Get Cumbria Buzzing!

 - Road verges have the potential to become valuable corridors of habitat for our butterflies, bees, and other pollinators to travel through the landscape especially in urban or intensively farmed areas.

 - As well as being an important wildlife refuge, roadside verges bring colour to our everyday lives, brighten up our commute to work and every day travel, and help us connect with nature.

 - For the 155,000 people commuting to work by road every day in Cumbria, road verges can be their only daily contact with nature.
 Too few people living in deprived and urban areas have easy access to wildlife.

 - Managed correctly verges not only have the potential to support healthy populations of pollinators and increase biodiversity, they also capture carbon, improve air quality, help regulate the climate, reduce flood risk and noise, and bring colour to the roads.

 Meet our 'Get Cumbria Buzzing' team

-The National Lottery Heritage Fund, Highways England, Allerdale Borough Council, Solway Coast AONB, Cumbria Waste Management Environment Trust, Tesco, Hadfield Trust, Rees Jeffreys Road Fund and Cumbria Local Nature Partnership.
+The National Lottery Heritage Fund, National Highways (formerly Highways England), Allerdale Borough Council, Solway Coast AONB, Cumbria Waste Management Environment Trust, Tesco, Hadfield Trust, Rees Jeffreys Road Fund and Cumbria Local Nature Partnership.

 Administered by Cumbria Community Foundation, additional funders include Robin Rigg West Cumbria Fund, Fairfield Wind Farm Community Benefit Fund, Winscales Moor Community Benefit Fund, and United Utilities Legacy Fund,